ERAU FESTIVAL SCHEDULE 22 - 28 SEPTEMBER

 The Most Spectacular Cultural Event in Kalimantan

 There are various other rituals and ceremonies designed to mark important events, too numerous to mention one by one.
-Erau is usualy held at Tenggarong East Kalimantan, Indonesia from 22-28 September each year, but due of the Erau event has become an international festival with recommendation of UNESCO, Erau Event is now-a-days held at different dates.
-For the latest update, please contact us.
+Erau is usualy held at Tenggarong East Kalimantan, Indonesia from 22-28 September each year, an international festival with recommendation of UNESCO.

 Erau Paray is a ceremonial feast of the Kutai Kingdom.
 It starts with the worship of the ancestors and the offering of thanks.
 Many Dayak Tribes will show here their kind of culture and ceremony style.